noun • [day-tuh val-eh-day-shun] • the process of ensuring consistency and accuracy within a dataset

 Both the structure and content of data files will dictate what exactly you can do with data.
 Using validation rules to cleanse data before use helps to mitigate “garbage in = garbage out” scenarios.
 Ensuring the integrity of data helps to ensure the legitimacy of your conclusions.

 The most straightforward (and arguably the most essential) rules used in data validation are rules that ensure data integrity.
 You’re probably familiar with these types of practices.
 Spell check?
 Data validation.
 Minimum password length?
 Data validation.

-When validating your data, the standards and structure of the data model that your dataset is stored in should be well understood.
-Failing to do so may result in files that are incompatible with applications and other datasets with which you may want to integrate your data.
+When validating data, the standards and structure of the data model that the dataset is stored in should be well understood.
+Failing to do so may result in files that are incompatible with applications and other datasets with which you may want to integrate that data.

 How to Perform Data Validation

 Depending on your fluency in coding languages, writing a script may be an option for validating data.
 You can compare data values and structure against your defined rules to verify that all the necessary information is within the required quality parameters.
 Depending on the complexity and size of the data set you are validating, this method of data validation can be quite time-consuming.